jeju5/management/cs/aws/aws_developer.md

         cd /var/www/html
         wget https://s3.amazonaws.com/acloudguru-production/connect.php  # get connect.php from the link
         ```
+    * make sure that the security group you use for this EC2 instance allows http as inbound because you want to hit this instance via url
      * ssh into your EC2 instance and modify connect.php to your rds endpoint
        ```
        ssh ec2-user@18.191.182.21 -i T2.pem      # ssh into an instance